 But not all fled.
 Three families from the village Wieringerwerf, in total twenty-three people, went to the just-in-case terp that day.
 Including some children from the city of Amsterdam, who had fled the Dutch capital a few months before during the so-called Hunger Winter, also called the Famine of 1944-1945.
 Walking up the terp and hoping the water would not rise above the level of the terp.
 Because, if it would… It did not.
 The engineers had done a proper job fifteen years earlier.
 On the terp everyone was protected from the rising water, from the Nazi army, and from the chaotic final chords of the war as well.

 Not only people, also animals reached the terp for safety.
 There were six cows, a few pigs, a goat, a sheep and some rabbits.
 Also a cat and a dog.
 The owners of the sheep and the goat were unknown.
 And several clever or lucky hares stayed at the terp as well, though without permission.
 The cows provided the people with some milk.
 Some people lived in a tent.
 Others on boats docked at the terp‘s slope.
 No moles have been sighted, so these might have had a hard time surviving the inundation of the polder.

 Only three days after they had occupied the terp, the first of three storms hit the area.
-In a way these were welcome, since it provided the fresh terp dwellers with wood to build a shelter.
+In a way these were welcome, since it provided the fresh terp dwellers with driftwood to build a shelter.
 Who knows, wood washed ashore that was collected by terp dwellers, is as it was over many centuries ago, when wood was scarce too at the salt marshes of the terp regions along the coasts of the Wadden Sea, of province Zeeland and of West Flanders.
 After two more storms it was enough.
 The group left this safe haven on May 7, 1945 heading for the dry ground of a country that had been liberated from its occupier in the meantime.

 On December 11, 1945 the Wieringermeer Polder was made dry again, and life could resume its pace.
 Today the polder has around 13,000 inhabitants.